 The investigators will begin with fact-finding interviews to help them evaluate who else to interview and when.
 The investigators will also help the company identify a list of custodians who will be interviewed to understand where their data was being saved (for example, on email servers, mobile phones, or other devices, flash drives, cloud servers, and network folders).

-Generally, a large-scale data collection effort will then ensue in order to search and preserve all potentially relevant information.
+Generally, a large-scale data collection effort will then ensue to search and preserve all potentially relevant information.
 The goal is to determine who knew what and when, and how high up the chain the knowledge went.

 Ownership, Responsibility, and Follow-Up

-Obviously, the triage staging system described here is not the only plausible methodology an organization can use for evaluating allegations of wrongdoing and planning appropriate responses.
+The triage staging system described here is not the only plausible methodology an organization can use for evaluating allegations of wrongdoing and planning appropriate responses.
 Other thought leaders in the field have proposed evaluating tips according to various other criteria such as the severity of the allegation, the specificity of the information it contains, and similar factors.

 The assignment of this responsibility will vary as well, depending on the size and nature of the organization, its governance structure, the volume of whistleblower complaints, and other factors.
-It could fall to internal audit, the corporate general counsel, a board committee, a designee of the CFO, or some other person or group – but in all cases, it’s essential to have a designated individual or business function that is responsible for initially capturing complaints and performing the triage o the allegation(s).
+It could fall to internal audit, compliance, the corporate general counsel, a board committee, a designee of the CFO, or some other person or group – but in all cases, it’s essential to have a designated individual or business function that is responsible for initially capturing complaints and performing the triage o the allegation(s).

 For a variety of reasons, individuals may overlook ethical violations and not report the alleged bad behavior.

 Don’t ignore exit interviews regardless if they need to be conducted remotely.
-Employees exiting might have some interesting things to share, including overriding of controls, or worse misconduct!
+Employees exiting might have some interesting things to share, including overriding of controls, or worse, misconduct!